Rule Change: Completed

 - reduce any civil penalties for breaches of life support protections.

-This draft determination and the draft rule contribute to our vision for A consumer-focused net zero energy system, specifically our consumer priority that seeks to inform, empower and protect consumers individually and as a collective.
-The draft rule seeks to maintain low barriers for life support customers to access life support protections and improve definitions, processes and communications to ensure they are applied as consistently as possible for all life support customers.
+This final determination and final rule contribute to our vision for A consumer-focused net zero energy system, specifically our consumer priority that seeks to inform, empower and protect consumers individually and as a collective.
+The final rule seeks to maintain low barriers for life support customers to access life support protections and improve definitions, processes and communications to ensure they are applied as consistently as possible for all life support customers.

-The Essential Services Commission of Victoria is consulting on the same issues
+The Essential Services Commission of Victoria has consulted on the same issues

-The Essential Services Commission of Victoria (ESC Vic) is considering the changes proposed in the rule change as part of its review of life support protections in Victoria.
+The Essential Services Commission of Victoria (ESC Vic) has also considered the changes proposed in the rule change as part of its review of life support protections in Victoria.
+We have engaged with the ESC Vic as part of this rule change, and have aligned life support roles, responsibilities, and processes to the greatest extent possible.
+The ESC Vic and the Commission have also aligned the timing of the rule change/review, including the implementation dates.